mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 creates a channel that can hold up to 5 unread strings.
 There is no builtin way to create a buffered channel with an unlimited capacity.
+TODO: Is there a non-builtin way to do this?

 Sending to a buffered channel only blocks if the channel is full.
 Receiving from a buffered channel only blocks if the channel is empty.